The Why, Where, When, and How of Internships

-An internship is generally a semester-long, supervised work experience related to a student's major or career goal for which the student may earn academic credit.
-They can be completed sooner, but typically students fill their internship requirement in their junior and senior years.
+An internship is a semester-long, supervised work experience that aligns with a student's major or career goals, which is often eligible for academic credit.
+While some internships can be completed sooner, most students fulfill this requirement during their junior or senior year.

-What sets an internship apart from a part-time job or volunteer experience is that the internship incorporates specific learning objectives, reflection, usually in the form of journaling, and emphasis on professional development.
+What sets an internship apart from a part-time job or volunteer experience is that the internship incorporates specific learning objectives, reflection — usually in the form of journaling — and an emphasis on professional development.

 Important Things to Consider

-• Pay (Is it a paid or unpaid internship?)
+• Is it a paid or unpaid internship?

-• Purpose (What do you want to gain from the internship—a specific skill set, project, or experience in a particular field?)
+• What do you want to gain from the internship—a specific skill set, project, or experience in a particular field?

 Benefits of an Internship

-When you do an Internship, you will have to opportunity to:
+When you do an internship, you will have the opportunity to:

 • Gain valuable work experience before graduating